 The New Jersey Local Lands and Building Law (LLBL) allows a governmental unit to acquire property in a variety of ways.
 It also permits a governing body to require the seller, or lessor, to construct or repair a capital improvement as a condition of acquisition.
-The principal statute that permits the inclusion of such a condition precedent is silent, however, regarding whether the governing body must adhere to the public bidding requirements set forth in the New Jersey Local Public Contracts Law (LPCL).
+The statute that permits the inclusion of such a condition precedent is silent, however, regarding whether the governing body must adhere to the public bidding requirements set forth in the New Jersey Local Public Contracts Law (LPCL) or the Prevailing Wage Act (PWA).

 This issue was brought to the Staff's attention by an attorney who practices in both the LLBL and LPCL areas.
-During a review of this issue, Staff noted a paucity of case law on this subject and the absence of any legislative history.
+During a review of the issue, Staff noted a paucity of case law on this subject and the absence of any legislative history.

-The pages that follow contain a revised recommendation to modify the LLBL, to clarify that under certain circumstances a governmental unit must comply with the LPCL when requiring a seller or, or lessor, to construct or repair a capital improvement as a condition of acquisition.
+The pages that follow contain a revised recommendation to modify the LLBL, to clarify that under certain circumstances a governmental unit must comply with the LPCL and when requiring a seller or, or lessor, to construct or repair a capital improvement as a condition of acquisition the governmental unit must also comply with New Jersey's Prevailing Wage Act (PWA).5